 - Taxation issues - which country’s tax laws shall apply?

-Subject 2: International Trade Financing, Documentation, Contracts and Regulation of Intermediaries (4 Credits)
+Subject 2: International Trade Financing, Documentation, Contracts and Regulation of Intermediaries including shipping and maritime laws and insurance (4 Credits)

 - Letters of Credit and Standby Letters of Credit